Venus is the second closest planet to the Sun. It takes Venus 225 days to complete a revolution around the Sun.

 Most of the surface of Venus appears to have been shaped by volcanic activity.
 There are many more volcanoes located there than are found on Earth.
 Some of them measure as far as 62 miles across.
 The surface of Venus is estimated to be between 300-600 million years old.

 The Soviet Venera 9 orbiter was the first to capture evidence of lightning occurring on Venus.
 The Venera 12 went a step further by discovering that there was also thunder on this planet.
-Some believe that volcanic ash could be helping to generate the lightning.
-Other volcanic information has been gathered by measuring how the sulfur dioxide saturation changes, which could be caused by eruptions.
-In 2008-2009, four very distinct infrared hot spots were discovered on the surface of the planet.
+Some believe that volcanic ash could help to generate lightning.
+Other volcanic information has been gathered by measuring how the sulfur dioxide saturation changes, which eruptions could cause.
+In 2008-2009, four very distinct infrared hot spots were discovered on the planet’s surface.
 These could have been volcanic eruptions, as the temperature was thought to have been nearly double that of the usually high average temperature.

 There are roughly 1,000 impact craters on Venus, and almost all of these seem to be evenly distributed.
-Almost all of these craters are in near-perfect condition.
+Virtually all of these craters are in near-perfect condition.
 Those on the Earth and the Moon have heavily degraded over time.
-This shows that Venus underwent a massive surface shift roughly 300-600 million years ago.
+Venus underwent a massive surface shift roughly 300-600 million years ago.
 Following this event, there must have been a drastic decline in the volcanic activity on the planet.
 Venus does not have the tectonic plates that are found on the Earth.
-So, the crust of the planet is not constantly recycled as it is on Earth.
+So, the Earth’s crust is not constantly recycled as it is on Earth.

 The Surface of Venus